rummanrahib/waves/README.md

 # Waves - Heal Your Soul

-A Spring Boot application for wellness and healing where people talk and share their experiences with mental health, wellness, and healing.
+Waves - a Spring Boot application for wellness and healing where people talk and share their experiences with mental health, wellness, and healing.
 The goal is to help each other heal and grow, not to drown in the waves of negativity, but to rise above them, one wave at a time.

 Note: This is a work in progress and is not yet ready for production.